EmulairEmulator/Libretro2SQLite/README.md

 - type `sh automatic-sqlite-generation.sh`

 ### Error messages
-- If you encounter "make: Nothing to be done for 'all'.", simply type `make clean` and start the process again.
+- if you encounter "make: Nothing to be done for 'all'.", simply type `make clean` and start the process again.
-- If you get the error "syntax error: unexpected end of file", [use this tool](https://toolslick.com/conversion/text/dos-to-unix) to convert the *.sh* file to a compatible format (when uploaded to GitHub, the special line endings of *automatic-sqlite-generation* get removed, which is why this error occurs; the tool mentioned above brings them back).
+- if you get the error "syntax error: unexpected end of file", [use this tool](https://toolslick.com/conversion/text/dos-to-unix) to convert the *.sh* file to a compatible format (when uploaded to GitHub, the special line endings of *automatic-sqlite-generation* get removed, which is why this error occurs; the tool mentioned above brings them back).

 ### Postrequisites
 Don't forget to regularly update the *RetroArch* and *libretro-database* folders by navigating to each of them and executing `git pull`.